Harvard Undergraduate Effective Altruism

 WHO WE ARE

-As part of the broader effective altruism movement, the Harvard College EA student group is dedicated to building a community of people who seek to continuously investigate strategies to improve the world and apply them in their lives.
-HCEA is a recognized student-run organization.
+As part of the broader effective altruism movement, the Harvard Undergraduate EA student group is dedicated to building a community of people who seek to continuously investigate strategies to improve the world and apply them in their lives.
+HUEA is a recognized student-run organization.

 We run Fellowships during which we discover and discuss new ideas, and we join or run events including talks, dinners, and conferences.